You probably hear and say “Good job!” all the time. Discover why doing so may not be a good idea and what you can say instead.

 Free email challenge: Looking for actionable steps and quick wins in parenting?
 The Better Parenting 5-Day Challenge is for parents who know they want to improve but need that little nudge and supportive guidance to do so.

-We’ll tackle one actionable tip per day that you can implement right away to drastically transform the way you raise your child… in ways you never imagined.
+We’ll tackle one actionable tip per day that you can do to transform the way you raise your child.
 This is your chance to challenge yourself and make the changes you’ve been meaning to make.
 Join my newsletter and sign up today—at no cost to you:

 2. Kids lose interest if they stop receiving praise